pavel-grigorev/spring-resource-reader/README.md

 }
 ```

-If location is not defined by an annotation and the method has exactly one parameter and it is of type `String` then the resource location is taken from the parameter value:
+If the location is not defined by an annotation and the method has exactly one parameter and it is of type `String` then the resource location is taken from the parameter value:

 ```java
 @ResourceReader